a-andres1/python-sandbox/p4e1/c2-notes.md

  This one will take a little bit longer, just because I need to google the conversion from Celcius to Fahrenheit.
  Let's see how long it takes!

+Nice and straight forward.
+Looks like it took me... about 5 minutes.
+Just needed to make sure I had the parentheses in the correct spot and it was good to go.
+I enjoy formatting all of these things.
+Python is like using Node really, but I like it a little better.
+No need for (;) at the end of everything.
+But the indentations are absolutely vital!